whwp/Titan/README.md

 - Databases: MySQL

 ###### Comments:
-- in the file Titan/src/external/YelpAPI.java, replace with your own Yelp API KEY.
+- In the file Titan/src/external/YelpAPI.java, replace with your own Yelp API KEY.